 ∆Q = Rguided -θ+αLG(RguidedLG-RunguidedLG)+αLS(RguidedLS-RunguidedLS)-b*sguided

 Here, in addition to the current reward, decision threshold, and spatial bias, we added two new terms, the first LG term quantifying the influence of feeder bias from last game, and the second LS term quantifying the influence of feeder bias from last session.
-Parameter recovery shows that our model estimates the upper bound of the feeder bias coefficients (Fig S1).
+Parameter recovery shows that our model estimates the upper bound of the feeder bias coefficients (Our model tends to overestimate αLS, Fig S1).
 Through model fitting, we confirm and acknowledge that rats are influenced by both short-term and long-term feeder bias.
 LG coefficient is significantly larger in H = 6 than H = 1 condition, showing that short term feeder bias (from last game) has a significantly bigger influence on H = 6 games (p < 0.001).
 This is likely due to the fact that rats spend more trials at H = 6 feeders within a session.
 There are no differences in long term feeder bias (from last session) between horizon conditions (p = 0.48).

+(We note that the coefficients are relative. αLS appears to be larger than αLG only because ΔRLS< ΔRLG, in fact, αLS =0.6 has roughly the same impact on choices as αLG =0.2.)

 Next, we confirmed that after accounting for feeder biases, the model-based results in the paper still holds, e.g., we still see reliable differences in threshold between horizon conditions (All the figures have been re-built using this extended model) in Experiment 2.
 In particular, we still observe the difference in the threshold parameter between self-guided vs cue-guided trials.